 Technology has permeated all pores of our life and changed it forever.
 We can hardly imagine going back the way we used to live a hundred years ago because it was so different.
-When computers and the Internet became more developed, we took a significant chunk of our lives and transferred it online, so that we can access it more easily.
+When computers and the Internet became more developed, we took a significant chunk of our lives and transferred it online, so that we can access it more easily and simply “click here” for almost anything that we need.
 We now use the Internet to order food, manage our money, work, spend our free time –you might even say that we lead a big part of our lives online.
 In fact, if you take your online presence seriously, there is very little that can tie you down to the real world.
 Digital nomads certainly think so.
 But, if you take everything into consideration, is the lifestyle of a digital nomad worth it?

 What are digital nomads?